LoyolaChicagoCS/gradhandbook/source/ms_programs.rst

 .. index:: thesis option

+.. _thesis_option:

-MS Thesis Option
+Thesis Option
 ---------------------

-Effective Fall 2013, MS students in the CS degree may elect the thesis option.
+Effective Fall 2013, MS students in the CS degree may elect the MS thesis option.

 Students may choose to write a thesis in lieu of taking two classes (6 credits), although course work is strongly recommended over the thesis option,